DMIT-2018/DMIT-2018.github.io/about/LOGs.md

     - Distinguish between validation attributes and attributes that describe table/column characteristics
     - Describe what is meant by a "navigation property" in Entity Framework
     - Define the term "Object Graph" and how it relates to an Entity model that uses navigation properties
+  - DAL Class
+    - Describe the role of a DbContext class in EF
+    - Describe how to customize the database model of your `DbContext` class by overrideing the `OnModelCreating()` method
 - Skill
+  - Entities
     - Create Entity classes for use with Entity Framework (EF)
-    - Apply attributes to entities to identify primary keys for EF

-    - Use Entity Framework to write code-first database models in C#
     - Create entity classes that represent/model the structure of database tables, using appropriate attributes and navigation properties
   - DAL Class
-  - Knowledge
-    - Describe the role of a DbContext class in EF
-    - Describe how to customize the database model of your `DbContext` class by overrideing the `OnModelCreating()` method
-  - Skill
     - Create a class that inherits from DbContext to provide access to tables in a database
+    - Create `DbSet<>` properties for a database context class to complete the modeling of database tables
     - Specify a connection string name to be used by a DbContext class through a parameter-less constructor
     - Use Entity Framework Code First as a means of generating a database from a set of Entity classes
     - Disable automatic database initialization for an EF DbContext class by editing the web.config
+    - Generate a database context and entity classes from an existing database
+  - BLL
     - Query a database using LINQ and Entity Framework
     - Add, Remove and Update information in a database using Entity Framework
-    - Create a database context class with `DbSet<>` properties based on entity classes to complete the modeling of a database
-    - Generate a database context and entity classes from an existing database

 ## Databound Web-Form Controls